raydenlim/tp/docs/UserGuide.md

 <br>

 #### 📝️Adding students to a consultation: `addtoconsult`
-You can add your student(s) into a consultation slot if you want to schedule or allocate specific individuals for the consultation.
+You can add your student(s) into a consultation slot if you need to schedule or allocate specific individuals for your consultation.

 Format: `addtoconsult CONSULTATION_INDEX n/STUDENT_NAME…`